MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-tools-btvs.md

     `btvs.exe -Mode Wireshark`

-1. If Wireshark is installed, Wireshark will automatically open.
+1. If Wireshark is installed, Wireshark opens automatically.

     Otherwise, manually start Wireshark and provide the default TCP pipe as the interface: